Pawana93/Days-Gone/README.md

 ## Configuration

-Edit either the `config.json` in the mod folder or use the Generic Mod Config menu in-game
+Edit either the `config.json` in the mod folder or use the Generic Mod Config menu in-game (if you have the Mod installed)